How do you invest in yourself?

 - The Ultimate Investment

-How To Invest In Yourself: Physical Health
+Investing In Your Physical Health

 Improving your cooking skills will save you a lot of time and money over your life.
 As important, life is a lot better when you enjoy what you’re eating.

-A few cookbooks I’ve found helpful are:
+A couple of cookbooks I’ve found helpful are:

 I exercise a lot more when I enjoy what I’m doing.
-For me this means a lot of long walks in nature and playing basketball.
+For me, this means a lot of long walks in nature and playing basketball.

-I then incorporate strength training and stretching.
+I then incorporate strength training and stretching into my routine.

 Resources I’ve found helpful include: